-The servicer may from time to time, in accordance with its customary servicing practices, permit an extension on payments due on receivables on a case-by-case basis or offer obligors an opportunity to defer payments.
+The servicer may from time to time, in accordance with its customary servicing practices, permit an extension on payments due on a receivable, offer an obligor an opportunity to defer payments on a receivable or lower the monthly payments due on a receivable without reducing the Principal Balance of the related receivable by extending the maturity of the related receivable by up to twelve months, in each case, on a case by case basis.
+See "The Receivables-Modifications of Receivables" in this prospectus.
 Any of these deferrals or extensions may extend the maturity of the related receivables and increase the weighted average life of the notes.
 As a result, the weighted average life and yield on your notes may be adversely affected by extensions and deferrals on the receivables.
 See "Weighted Average Life of the Notes."